wp-media/imagify-plugin/readme.txt

 4. Other Media Page

 == Changelog ==
+= 2.1.3 =
+- Enhancement: Update chart.js (#742)
+- Enhancement: Improve messaging around WebP images when they are larger than the original (#751)
+- Enhancement: Update notices when out of quota (#727, #728)
+- Bugfix: Prevent PHP deprecated notice on PHP 8.1 (#734)
+- Bugfix: Improve database queries on large media libraries (#747)

 = 2.1.2 =
 - Bugfix: Prevent deprecation notice with PHP 8.1 & 8.2 (#721, #723)
 - Bugfix: Escape error message before display (#729)